jnozzi/cocoadev.com/markdown/ImageBackgroundNSCell.md

-How do i make an image background in a General/NSCell?
+How do i make an image background in a NSCell?
 Like the album list in iTunes.

-*Seems like the easiest way is to subclass General/NSCell, then draw an General/NSImage (possibly using General/NSImageCell) whenever     drawInteriorWithFrame:inView: is called --General/JediKnil*
+*Seems like the easiest way is to subclass NSCell, then draw an NSImage (possibly using NSImageCell) whenever     drawInteriorWithFrame:inView: is called --JediKnil*